yyh-pc/LidarSLAM/README.md

 ### Installation

 Clone this git repo directly into your catkin directory, and run `catkin_make -DCMAKE_BUILD_TYPE=RelWithDebInfo` or `catkin_make -DCMAKE_BUILD_TYPE=Release` (to turn on optimizations, highly recommended when using Eigen).
 The same can be done with `catkin build`.
 It will automatically build *LidarSlam* lib before ROS packages.

+**NOTE** : The superbuild can also be used here setting the **SUPERBUILD_INSTALL_DIR** variable.

-Please be sure to use the same PCL library for ROS basic tools and slam library.
+**WARNING** : Be sure to use the same PCL library dependency for ROS basic tools and slam library to avoid compilation errors and/or segfaults.

-The ROS wrapping has been tested on Linux only.

 ### Live usage